DennisBayer/fuzzygit/README.md

 ## Background

 This project started as a personal helper.
-Additionally I wanted to improve my basic bash & Linux skills.
+Additionally, I wanted to improve my basic bash & Linux skills.
 There might be projects which provide the same (or even better) functionality.
 Some of them - which I'm aware of - are listed in the [Credits](#credits) section.